Introducing the Insetta 35IFC – The bar has been raised!

 In 2017, The Insetta 45 was chosen to be the official chase boat of the America’s cup!
 Four 45’ Insetta’s catamarans were shipped to Bermuda to assist at various cup events.
 Sailboats, competing from several countries, were catamarans with hydrofoils!
 The Insetta 45’s ran parallel to these “foiling sail cats” to assist with TV coverage.
 The sailing cats were traveling at speeds approaching 50 mph, 2 ½ times the wind speed.
 Efficient… you bet.
 They could also turn on a dime at over 40 mph…

-Joel, Vic and our technical staff reviewed the foiling cat’s initial specifications and performance data, and then sea trailed two foiling cats with internal hydrofoils.
-Our staff includes a second physicist and pilot… Glen Dobbs, Nico Wessels a polytechnic automotive engineer.
+Joel, Vic and our technical staff reviewed the foiling cat’s initial specifications and performance data, and then sea trialed two foiling cats with internal hydrofoils.
+Our staff includes a second physicist and pilot… Glen Dobbs.
 We are all active boaters and we determined we would build our version of a foiling outboard powered cat.
 We contacted a Naval architect, who designed several successful foiling power cats.
 He is now a member of our technical staff.

-Our 35 “foiling cat” design is nearing completion.
-Hull, foils, materials, engines, are being synergistically combined, to provide: unrivaled high speed cruising efficiency, and provide safe offshore handling, with unimpeded shadow water operation, including beaching, without foils or props contacting the bottom.
+Our 35 “foiling cat” design has set the standard for Foil-Assisted Sportfishing boats.
+The hull, foils, materials, and engines are synergistically combined, to provide: unrivaled high-speed cruising efficiency, and provide safe offshore handling, with unimpeded shallow water operation, including beaching, without foils or props contacting the bottom.